awsteiner/o2scl/doc/o2scl/sphinx/install.rst

 General notes
 -------------

-O₂scl requires Boost, GSL, libquadmath, and the HDF5 libraries (the precise procedure for installing these libraries differs from system to system, but some common cases and useful information is given below).
+O₂scl requires Boost, GSL, and the HDF5 libraries (the precise procedure for installing these libraries differs from system to system, but some common cases and useful information is given below).
 O₂scl is designed to be used with the most recent release version of all of these libraries, but is sometimes compatible with recent older versions.
 The configure script attempts to add these libraries to LIBS and LDFLAGS during the installation of O₂scl.
 In order to compile your code with O₂scl, you will need to include, e.g.
-``-lo2scl -lhdf5 -lgsl -lgslcblas -lquadmath -lm``, and you may need to include ``-I`` flags for O₂scl headers and ``-L`` flags for O₂scl libraries.
+``-lo2scl -lhdf5 -lgsl -lgslcblas -lm``, and you may need to include ``-I`` flags for O₂scl headers and ``-L`` flags for O₂scl libraries.
 The sections below describe several different ways of installing O₂scl.